Nonprofit-Open-Data-Collective/historic-1982-to-1994-990-filers/README.md

 * *.xls files have excel spreadsheets that explain the data.
 * overview provides details about sampling.

-Here is a sample sas program for reading some items from the 1993 and 1994 files.
+[HERE](https://data.nber.org/exempt-orgs/sample.sas) is a sample sas program for reading some items from the 1993 and 1994 files.
 It is provided by William Gentry (wmg6@columbia.edu), who also provided the 1993-4 data.

 The Data Files: